aayushg55/stanford_compression_library/project_milestone.md

 ## 2. Literature and Code Review

-Jarek Duda’s ANS framework provides entropy coders that match arithmetic coding’s compression efficiency while using simpler operations [1].
+Jarek Duda's ANS framework provides entropy coders that match arithmetic coding's compression efficiency while using simpler operations [1].
 Instead of emitting variable-length codewords or maintaining an interval, ANS keeps a single integer state that jointly encodes the past bitstream and the next symbol to be decoded.
 Each symbol update applies a bijection between states and bit sequences, with symbol probabilities reflected in how many states each symbol occupies.
 Variants include range-based ANS (rANS) and table-based ANS (tANS).
 FSE is a highly optimized tANS realization [2].

-Yann Collet’s blog series on Finite State Entropy explains how to turn tANS theory into a fast implementation [2].
+Yann Collet's blog series on Finite State Entropy explains how to turn tANS theory into a fast implementation [2].
 The decoder maintains a state in `[0, 2^tableLog)`, and a decoding table indexed by state stores the symbol, the number of bits to read, and a base for the next state.
 Each decode step consists of a table lookup, a bit read, and an addition, giving a very small, predictable hot loop.
 Encoding runs in reverse order: starting from a final state, the encoder processes the message backwards, decides how many bits to flush, emits them, and transitions using a shared `stateTable` plus per-symbol transforms.
-Collet also discusses how to normalize symbol counts so they sum to `2^tableLog` and how to “spread” symbols over the state space using modular stepping to avoid clustering.
+Collet also discusses how to normalize symbol counts so they sum to `2^tableLog` and how to "spread" symbols over the state space using modular stepping to avoid clustering.

-The FiniteStateEntropy GitHub repository is the canonical C implementation of FSE and a related Huffman coder (Huff0) [3].
+The FiniteStateEntropy GitHub repository is the C implementation of FSE by Yann Collet [3].
 It exposes public APIs (`FSE_compress`, `FSE_decompress`) and internal structures that closely match the blog descriptions: decoder entries storing `(symbol, nbBits, newState)`, encoder transforms that encode per-symbol subranges, and a compact shared `stateTable`.
 Benchmarks in the repository show FSE achieving near-Shannon compression and very high decode throughput on synthetic distributions.

 Zstandard integrates FSE as its main entropy coder for literals and for length/offset codes, using block-level histograms, adaptive `tableLog` selection, and multi-threaded table build and compression [4].
 Within SCL, existing pure-Python entropy coders (Huffman, rANS, tANS, arithmetic) and wrappers around zlib/zstd provide practical baselines and reference implementations for both behavior and performance [5].